LaRuby May: 2015 D.C. Council special election

 Ward 8 Council Member Marion Barry died in office on November 23, 2014.
-Two weeks later, May filed to run for Barry's council seat.
+Two weeks later, May filed to run for Barry's council seat in the 2015 special election.
 At the time, the leading candidate to replace Barry, The Washington Post said, was Marion Christopher Barry, the late council member's 34-year-old son.
 Brianne Nadeau, Ward 1 Council Member, was one of May's earliest supporters, publicly endorsing her in late January and fundraising for her.

 By February 3, 2015, 14 other candidates had joined May in the crowded Ward 8 special election.
 May proved to be a fund-raising powerhouse, however.
 By January 30, she had raised $177,405 and had spent almost nothing.
 Her closest competitor was Sheila Bunn, who had raised $51,692 by the same date.
 Far back in the pack was Trayon White, a former D.C.
 Board of Education member who had raised a mere $2,562.
 The Washington Post asserted that May's fund-raising advantage was critical in raising her name awareness in Ward 8, where she was little known, and allowing her to stand out in the crowded election field.
 Most of May's 535 contributors were corporations, nearly all of whom had donated $500 (the maximum amount permitted under D.C. election law).
 Local political columnist Jonetta Rose Barras argued that this might actually prove a handicap to May's election, as she would have few places to turn for major donations later in the campaign.
 Both radio station WAMU and the Washington City Paper criticized May for taking advantage of the "LLC loophole" in city election finance law.
 (Note: D.C. campaign finance law limited corporations to a single $500 donation to each candidate for office.
 However, if an individual controlled more than one Limited Liability Company (or LLC), each LLC could give a $500 donation—effectively allowing the individual to circumvent the law.)